-Do not overlook the importance of end-user readiness to deliver an effective, enterprise-wide deployment of Windows 11.
+Don't overlook the importance of user readiness to deliver an effective, enterprise-wide deployment of Windows 11.
 Windows 11 has a familiar design, but your users will see several enhancements to the overall user interface.
-They will also need to adapt to changes in menus and settings pages.
+They'll also need to adapt to changes in menus and settings pages.
 Therefore, consider the following tasks to prepare users and your IT support staff Windows 11:

-- Create a communications schedule to ensure that you provide the right message at the right time to the right groups of users, based on when they will see the changes.
+- Create a communications schedule to ensure that you provide the right message at the right time to the right groups of users, based on when they'll see the changes.

 - Draft concise emails that inform users of what changes they can expect to see.
 Offer tips on how to use or customize their experience.
 Include information about support and help desk options.